Starling Mall Bazaar and Market

-Other vendors sell a variety of niche items like terrariums, mini home decorations, toys, collectibles, and many other items.
+Other vendors sell various niche items like terrariums, mini home decorations, toys, collectables, and many other items.
 While this is totally different from the Publika Bazaar, you may see a few regular faces here.

 How Much Is It To Participate At The Starling Mall Bazaar?

-A question that many people are asking is how much does it cost to participate at the Staling Mall Bazaar.
-Well, we are not the organizer, but it averages around RM200 a day, which means it can be around RM600 for three days.
+Many people are asking how much it does cost to participate at the Staling Mall Bazaar.
+We are not the organizer, but it averages around RM200 a day, which means it can be around RM600 for three days.

-We also have a list of bazaars at shopping malls in Petaling Jaya and Kuala Lumpur for anyone interested to know where they are located at.
-Some bazaars or flea markets are done every week while others are once a month.
+We also have a list of bazaars at shopping malls in Petaling Jaya and Kuala Lumpur for anyone interested in knowing where they are located.
+Some bazaars or flea markets are done every week, while others are once a month.